 IEEE BTS Honors Technology Innovators

-PISCATAWAY, N.J.—The IEEE Broadcast Technology Society has announced the winners of the Matti M. Siukola Memorial Award for their outstanding technology contributions to the broadcast industry.
+PISCATAWAY, N.J. -- Nov.
+18, 2014 -- The IEEE Broadcast Technology Society (BTS) has announced the winners of the Matti M. Siukola Memorial Award for their outstanding technology contributions to the broadcast industry.
 The award recipients were honored at the recently concluded 2014 IEEE Broadcast Symposium, held in San Antonio, Texas.
 The IEEE BTS has also announced that the 2015 Broadcast Symposium will take place Oct.
-13-16 at the Caribe Royale in Orlando, Fla.
+13-16 at the Caribe Royale in Orlando, Florida.

 Cochaired by Roz Clark of Cox Media Group and Guy Buchard of CBC Technology, the 2014 IEEE Broadcast Symposium provided attendees with a comprehensive lineup of educational content.
 The event kicked off with a tutorial session on broadcast distribution infrastructures that explored system architecture and the evolution of SDI standards and copper/fiber-optic interface considerations.
 Other popular sessions covered green energy, RF radiation exposure to workers, ATSC 3.0, and regulatory issues impacting the international broadcast spectrum.